Future Of Money

 Q: What does it mean when a society becomes cashless?

 A cashless society refers to a state where financial transactions are not conducted with physical banknotes or coins, but rather through digital means such as electronic transfer, card payments, and mobile wallets.
-Countries like the Netherlands are leading the way towards this future.
+Countries like the Netherlands are leading the way toward this future.

 Q: How is cryptocurrency expected to change the future of money?